 In order for a clean PLA print, we always make sure to include a minimum of 4 bottom/top layers (meaning you would multiply layer height by at least 4).
 This can increase depending on how flat the object is, how high fill density is set to, and how thick your layer height is.
 A long rectangle piece with a .1mm layer height will require over 10% infill and at least 7 bottom/top layers in order to not have a pitted look.
 The print to the right had that exact issue: too small of infill and too few bottom/top layers – leaving the print unacceptable for a final version.

 Prefered fill density percentage is unique to your particular print, similar to the quality settings.
 That being said, you can click on the “…” on Cura in order to have some advanced settings.
-The infill overlap settings are where we played around a bit in order to perfect the surface quality of the print.
+The infill overlap settings are where we want to focus in order to perfect the surface quality of the print.

 Infill overlap refers to the percentage the infill will overlap onto the shells.
 When having a small numbers of shells, and infill overlap % is set above 12%, we notice a “veiny” look to the surface of prints – especially large parts in a translucent PLA color.
 We prefer almost all of our PLA prints to have an 8% infill overlap.
 The photo to the left is an example of two shells with a 15% infill overlap in a translucent blue PLA.
 While the effect is kind of cool looking, we needed to decrease that infill overlap in order for that “veiny” look to disappear.